 2009– Woman of the Year by the American Association of University Women

-Rachel grew up in a very close family and is the youngest of six daughters.
-Her father was a preacher and her mother was an English teacher.
-LDFA has funded and built The Nan Ray School of Learning Primary School, in the Village of Thobola, Malawi, East Africa, named in honor of Rachel’s mother, an educator.
+Raised in a very close family, Rachel is the youngest of 6 daughters born to her father, a preacher and mother, a teacher.
+LDFA has funded and built The Nan Ray School of Learning Primary School, in the Village of Thobola, Malawi, East Africa, named in honor of Rachel’s mother, an educator, as well as a second primary school in the Mataka Village called Jepthah School of Hope.
 Because of her passion concerning Africa, Rachel speaks on behalf of Little Dresses for Africa to schools, community groups and churches, near and far, to encourage community involvement in helping others, as well as to raise awareness of the plight of little girls in Africa.